-- Do not use kits after their expiration dates. - Do not pool reagents. - Do not use disposable items after their expiration date. - All disposable items are for one time use.
+- Do not use kits after their expiry dates. - Do not pool reagents. - Do not use disposable items after their expiry dates. - All disposable items are for one time use.
 Do not reuse. - All equipment should be properly maintained according to the manufacturer's instructions.